88-degrees/HoldemSolver/README.md

 ## Speed benchmark with piosolver

-Piosolver and my TexasSolver(console version) run use the same settings (spr=10,flop game) and their result are aligned.
+Piosolver and my TexasSolver(console version) run use the same settings (spr=10, flop game) and their result are aligned.

 |                                | Input config                                              | log                                                          | thread number | memory usage | accuracy | converge time |
 | ------------------------------ | --------------------------------------------------------- | ------------------------------------------------------------ | ------------- | ------------ | -------- | ------------- |